AdobeDocs/workfront.zh-Hans/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

 -->

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">You can manually send a report&nbsp;that has been previously scheduled, or you can create a single-use report delivery.​</p>
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">You can manually send a report that has been previously scheduled, or you can create a single-use report delivery.​</p>
 -->

 <!--